برجاء الإنتظار ...

 Progressive Multifocal Leukoencephalopathy (PML)

 Cases of JC virus-associated PML resulting in neurological deficits, including fatal cases, have been reported in patients with SLE receiving immunosuppressants, including BENLYSTA.
 Risk factors for PML include treatment with immunosuppressant therapies and impairment of immune function.
 Consider the diagnosis of PML in any patient presenting with new-onset or deteriorating neurological signs and symptoms and consult with a neurologist or other appropriate specialist as clinically indicated.
-In patients with confirmed PML, consider stopping immunosuppressant therapy, including BENLYSTA.
+In patients with suspected PML, immunosuppressant therapy, including BENLYSTA, must be suspended until PML has been excluded.
+If PML is confirmed, immunosuppressant therapy, including BENLYSTA, must be discontinued.

 Hypersensitivity Reactions, including Anaphylaxis

-Acute hypersensitivity reactions, including anaphylaxis and death, have been reported in association with BENLYSTA.
+Acute hypersensitivity reactions, including anaphylaxis and death, and infusion-related reactions have been reported in association with BENLYSTA [see Undesirable Effects].
 These events generally occurred within hours of the infusion; however, they may occur later.
 Non-acute hypersensitivity reactions including rash, nausea, fatigue, myalgia, headache, and facial edema have been reported and typically occurred up to a week following the most recent infusion.
 Hypersensitivity, including serious reactions, has occurred in patients who have previously tolerated infusions of BENLYSTA.
 Limited data suggest that patients with a history of multiple drug allergies or significant hypersensitivity may be at increased risk.

-BENLYSTA for intravenous use should be administered by healthcare providers prepared to manage anaphylaxis.
+BENLYSTA for intravenous use should be administered by healthcare providers prepared to manage anaphylaxis. and infusion-related reactions.
+Healthcare providers should be aware of the risk of hypersensitivity reactions, which may present as infusion-related reactions.
 In the event of a serious reaction, discontinue BENLYSTA immediately and administer appropriate medical therapy.
+With intravenous administration, the infusion rate may be slowed or interrupted if the patient develops an infusion reaction.
 Monitor patients during infusion and for an appropriate period of time after intravenous administration of BENLYSTA.
 Consider administering premedication as prophylaxis prior to intravenous dosing [see Posology and Method of Administration].

 Inform patients receiving BENLYSTA of the signs and symptoms of hypersensitivity reactions and instruct them to seek immediate medical care should a reaction occur.